10 Best Bluetooth Car Speakerphones of 2023 – Reviews & Top Picks

-Like the Motorola device we reviewed above, the SuperTooth Z004098E is an older device that has remained unchanged for at least the last eight years.
-As such, it does not use the latest Bluetooth technology and is likely to have a less reliable with your cell phone than newer model speakerphones.
+Like the Motorola device we reviewed above, the SuperTooth Z004098E is an older device that has remained unchanged for at least the last 8 years.
+As such, it does not use the latest Bluetooth technology and is likely less reliable with your cell phone than newer model speakerphones.

 Also missing from this device are some features that are now standard for newer car speakerphones, including auto power on/off and auto connectivity.
-Conversely, if you are just looking for a basic device that you can connect your phone to, without having to worry about how to use some of the more modern features, this may be the right choice for you.
+Conversely, if you are just looking for a basic device that you can connect your phone to, without worrying about using some of the more modern features, the SuperTooth may be the right choice for you.

 8. Plantronics K100 Bluetooth Speakerphone

 The Plantronics K100 is another older model speakerphone.
-Having first been released in 2010, it doesn’t have many of the features that are available on some of the more modern speakerphones.
+Having first been released in 2010, it doesn’t have many features available on some of the more modern speakerphones.

 9. Nulaxy BR05 Hands Free Bluetooth Speakerphone

-We also found the device to be a little challenging to use, with many of the buttons have multiple functions, which isn’t ideal and can make using the device a tricky while driving.
+We also found the BR05 to be a little challenging to use, with many of the buttons having multiple functions, which isn’t ideal and can make using the device tricky while driving.

 10. NETVIP Bluetooth Hands Free Speakerphone

-Though marketed as a hands-free speakerphone, the NETVIP US-T826-LS1 device is essential only a basic Bluetooth speaker that allows you to connect and operate your cell phone.
-It can support voice control via both Siri and Google Assistant but does not use the latest version Bluetooth software.
+Though marketed as a hands-free speakerphone, the NETVIP US-T826-LS1 device is a basic Bluetooth speaker that allows you to connect and operate your cell phone.
+It can support voice control via Siri and Google Assistant but does not use the latest version of Bluetooth software.

-We have some concerns about the quality of the materials used to build this device as we have seen several reports from users stating that the outer casing around the plug point is very flimsy.
-Despite being fitted with a 3w speaker, which is more powerful than contained in many speakerphones, the sound from this speakerphone is quite poor.
+We have some concerns about the quality of the materials used to build this device, as we have seen several reports from users stating that the outer casing around the plug point is very flimsy.
+Despite being fitted with a 3w speaker, which is more powerful than in many speakerphones, the sound from this speakerphone is relatively poor.

-If you are looking for is a very cheap speakerphone, that you will only ever use for making calls this device may be suitable for you.
+If you are looking for a very cheap speakerphone that you will only ever use for making calls, this device may suit you.

 As with many electronic devices, there is a significant difference in the quality and price of speakerphones.
-While it is possible to find a device online, that is advertised with all the ‘bells and whistles’, for a very low price you should remember that as with most things, you will get what pay for.
+While it is possible to find a device online that is advertised with all the ‘bells and whistles’ for a very low price, you should remember that, as with most things, you will get what you pay for.

 You should also be aware that Bluetooth is not a new technology.
-As such, there are many devices on the market that have not been updated for many years, and if you think about how quickly technology changes, you may want to reconsider purchasing anything offering old technology.
+Several devices have not been updated for many years, and if you think about how quickly technology changes, you may want to reconsider purchasing anything offering old technology.
 At the time of writing, Bluetooth 5.0 is the newest version available.

 Our top choices are: